-(1): "D" and "E1" do not include mold flash or protrusions Mold flash or protrusions shall not exceed 0.15mm (0.006 inch) Critical dimensions are "a3", "E" and "G".
+"D" and "E1" do not include mold flash or protrusions Mold flash or protrusions shall not exceed 0.15 mm (0.006") per side

-8.2 Marking Configuration
+8.1 Marking Configuration

 Information furnished in this publication is believed to be accurate and reliable.
 However, Apogee Technology, Inc. assumes no responsibility for its use, or for any infringements of patents or other rights of third parties that may result from its use.
 Not intended for medical and/or life support equipment... customers responsible for their own applications of Apogee components...
 Specifications in this publication are subject to change without notice.
 This publication supersedes and replaces all information previous supplied.